MohamedSaid91/MohamedSaid91/README.md

 -
 - 💞️ I’m looking to collaborate on Data Science projects in Supply Chain, Financial Services, or Telecom services.
 -
-- 📫 How to reach me: Drop me a private message.
--
 - ⚡ Fun fact: I love Soccer and video games (FPS)